7shi/wiktionary-tools/README.md

-This repository contains a script that processes the Wiktionary dump data.
+This repository contains scripts that process the Wiktionary dump data.

 # XML tag checker